8 Great Summer Safety Tips for Tech-Savvy Families

-During the school year, there’s usually no question where your kids are during the day.
+During the school year, there’s usually no question about where your kids are during the day.
 Classes, clubs, and sports keep them occupied and generally in the same location.
 But during the summer, there are sleepovers, visits to the pool, trips to the movies, and countless other warm-weather activities.
-When you enable location sharing on your kids’ phones, you’ll be able to see at a glance not only exactly where they are, but also the last time they used their phone.
+To get peace of mind while your kids are roaming about, you can use Google Maps, Apple Maps, or if you have Bark, our handy location check-in feature.

-Kids may think the hours they couldn’t use their phones while in class may suddenly become fair game during the summer.
-But creating chunks of time where their phones are off limits during the day will encourage them to be creative, play outside, hang out with friends, or even do some chores!
-Fortunately, both Apple and Android have remote-access capabilities where parents can control their kids’ phones.
-Even better, they both generate reports so you can see exactly where they’re spending their time on their devices.
+Kids may think the hours they couldn’t use their phones while they were in class may suddenly become fair game during the summer.
+But creating chunks of time where their phones are off-limits during the day will encourage them to be creative, play outside, hang out with friends, or even do some chores!
+Bark’s screen time scheduling features let you set different screen time rules for different times of the day — right down to the minute!
+Now that’s a summer safety tip.

 Be Sure to Set Parental Controls

-With more free time comes more access all of the different devices in your house, so make sure anything your kids can do online is something you’ve allowed them to do.
-This includes common living room staples like cable boxes and Netflix accounts, but also things like the chat features in video games and smart home devices like Alexa.
-The Barkomatic is great for finding all of these instructions for locking things down — simply select all of the different ways your child accesses the internet and you’ll receive an email with customized results.
+Help kid-proof the tech in your house by setting parental controls on phones, tablets, games, cable boxes, and more.
+Barkomatic is great for finding all of these instructions for locking things down — simply select all of the different ways your child accesses the internet and you’ll receive an email with customized results.

-Just because kids aren’t in the classroom doesn’t mean they’re not still in contact.
+Just because kids aren’t in the classroom doesn’t mean they’re not still in contact with each other.
 In fact, over the summer, kids may only be communicating via email, text, or social media, and this can become a breeding ground for potential drama.
-Remember, cyberbullying isn’t like the bullying you remember, and there are more avenues for kids to harass each other than ever before.
-And unlike in the past, rumors that get spread over the summer don’t wait until the first day of school to become common knowledge — they can be spread to the whole class within minutes.
+Remember, cyberbullying isn’t like the bullying you remember.
+There are more avenues for kids to harass each other than ever before.
+And unlike in the past, rumors that get spread over the summer don’t wait until the first day of school to become common knowledge — they can be spread to the whole class within seconds.

-With less responsibility during the summer, it’s not uncommon for children to ask for more relaxed technology rules.
-Right now is a perfect time to rewrite or revisit your family’s technology contract and make amendments to the rules if needed.
+With less responsibility during the summer, children may expect more relaxed technology rules.
+Right now is a perfect time to rewrite or revisit your family’s technology contract and make any adjustments to the rules you see fit.
 For example, if you normally collect your child’s smartphone at 8 p.m. during the school year, you could allow them to have it for an extra hour in exchange for taking out the trash or walking the dog.
 Also, be sure to share the contract with anyone your kids may be spending lots of time with this summer, including babysitters, relatives, or other caregivers.